 The charts below compare the current Dow recovery since the March 2009 low with fifteen other major recoveries dating from the origin of this legendary index in the late 19th century.
-(See the footnote for my selection criteria.)
+(See the footnote for our selection criteria.)

 At this point the Dow is 1427 market days beyond the 2009 low.
-The last time I checked, in October of last year, the index was in fourth place in our Sweet Sixteen competition.
+The last time we checked, in October of last year, the index was in fourth place in our Sweet Sixteen competition.
 Now, a bit over a year later, the index has moved into second place.
 The current level has a nominal gain of 167.1% since the 2009 trough and closed yesterday at a record high.
 However, since we're comparing such a diverse set of market eras with such a wide patterns of inflation/deflation, the real numbers provide greater comparative insights.

 The one rally with a higher real gain at the equivalent post-trough point was the one that started in 1921 and culminated in the "Roaring Twenties" (see the table below).

 Why is inflation adjustment useful for this overlay?
 Throughout history the cost of living has undergone some dramatic changes, as this chart illustrates.
 High inflation, such as during the 1974 recovery, gives an exaggerated sense of price growth.
 Deflation, which accompanied several of the earlier market cycles, makes recoveries appear weaker.
 By adjusting for the inflationary/deflationary cycles, we get a clearer sense of the real value of the index price across time.